 Frankly speaking, I’m no expert on mobile marketing, but I’ve started to take it seriously from this year.
 There are many reasons for it.

 Firstly, the easy availability of smartphones, tablets, phablets, and touchpads that is redefining mobility in India.
-Secondly, there is large audience (approx 130 million users according to IAMAI and IMRB) in India accessing Internet through mobile devices.
-Thirdly, Gartner says India to have 72 per cent mobile penetration by the year 2016.
-Fourthly, India’s mobile video consumption has doubled and more than 65 per cent of Indians are sharing videos on mobile.
+Secondly, there is a large audience (approx 130 million users according to IAMAI and IMRB) in India accessing the Internet through mobile devices.
+Thirdly, Gartner says India to have 72 percent mobile penetration by the year 2016.
+Fourthly, India’s mobile video consumption has doubled and more than 65 percent of Indians are sharing videos on mobile.
 Lastly, according to Facebook, there are 62 million Indians accessing Facebook through mobile.

 In 2014, mobile applications, mobile advertising, mobile video marketing, and marketing on popular mobile networking apps such as WeChat, Line, Whatsapp, Vine, Snapchat, Instagram and others will increase exponentially.

 Return on mobile marketing investment will remain an issue that may disturb marketers.
 However, with m-commerce, mobile payments, and innovations by Google India, Flipkart, and many other market leaders, we could see some breakthrough that would increase ROI on mobile marketing.